YoavDn/canvas-party/README.md

-# Canvas party
+# Getting started

-**warning**
+## HTML canvas animations library

+warning
-cavnasParty is currently in alpha status.
+canvasParty is currently in alpha status.
 It is already suitable for out-of-the-box documentation use, but the API may still change between minor releases.

-## Installstion
+## Installation

-If you want to use **CanvasParty** with a JavaScript framework section in the docs
+If you want to use **CanvasParty** with a JavaScript framework see the [Frameworks](/guide/using-react) section

 With npm: